jman717/QueueObj/README.md

 * all - process all added objects.
 * top_one - process only the object in the 0(zero) position of the process array.
 * bottom_one - process only the object in the last position of the process array.
+* func_all - process custom function names in created objects.
+Custom processing names can be used in any appender, this is just one example.

 * json_all - process a class object per json input array variables.
 * json_top_one - process a class object per the first json input array variable.
 * json_bottom_one - process a class object per the last json input array variable.

-* func_all - synchronous - process custom functions to added objects.
+* json_func_all - process custom function names in created objects.
+Custom processing names can be used in any json appender, this is just one example.

 * top_one - synchronous - process only the object in the 0(zero) position of the process array.
 * bottom_one - synchronous - process only the object in the last position of the process array.
 * sync_all - synchronous - All appenders are synchronous now.
 Sync_all is no different than all.